davidgiga1993/mixing-station-docs/docs/settings/global.md

 When enabled, a user with restricted access to a single bus is allowed to access the processing of that bus.

+### Access bus fader

+When enabled, a user with restricted access will see the main bus fader on the right side of the screen.

 ### Autostart

 Autostart allows you to configure which mixer the app should connect to when starting.